Alecrim/AlecrimCoreData/README.md

 // the closure below will run in a background context queue performInBackground(dataContext) { backgroundDataContext in
 	if let person = backgroundDataContext.people.first({ $0.identifier == 321 }) {
-	    // must bring to backgroundDataContextContext
+	    // must bring to backgroundDataContext
 	    person.department = department.inContext(backgroundDataContext)!
 	    person.otherData = "Other Data"
 	}